-During the course of the trial, a Johnson & Johnson attorney admitted the company was aware of the link between talcum powder and cancer, but viewed the risk as insignificant and neglected to warn consumers of the potential danger on the product’s label.
-At the same time, the company was increasing marketing activities of their products, particularly in the African-American and Hispanic demographics.
+During the course of the trial, a Johnson & Johnson attorney admitted the company was aware of the link between talcum powder and cancer but viewed the risk as insignificant and neglected to warn consumers of the potential danger on the product’s label.
+At the same time, the company was increasing the marketing activities of its products, particularly in the African-American and Hispanic demographics.

 Since 2013, a number of lawsuits have resulted in large jury awards against Johnson & Johnson.
 Notable cases include:

 - 2016 – $72 million awarded to the family of a woman who died from ovarian cancer after using talcum powder for decades